Iman Mobali

-Iman Mobali (ایمان مبعلی; born November 3, 1982 in Izeh, Iran) is an Iranian retired football player and coach.
+Iman Mobali (ایمان مبعلی; born 3 November 1982) is an Iranian retired football player and coach.

 Club career

 Foolad

 Mobali joined Foolad's senior team in 2000.
 He was considered to be the creative dynamo of the highly talented Foolad, based in Iran's oil-rich Khuzestan province.
 Mobali was the key member of his team during Foolad's Iran Pro League championship.
 Which also secured a berth in the AFC Champions League for the first time in club history.

 Al-Shabab

 In 2005 Mobali signed a contract with Al-Shabab in the UAE League.
 In his first season, he scored 6 times in 15 appearances.
 In the following season Mobali was hit with a series of injuries and only managed to make 11 league appearances.
 In his last year with Al-Shabab he had his best year, he scored 9 goals in 19 appearances and Al-Shabab won the league title.